Common Causes of Equine Lameness | Treatments and Prevention

 - Mesotherapy is a procedure that involves injecting medicine into the skin in several rows on both sides of the spine.
 This treatment is common to treat neck and back pain, and it is considered to interrupt the chronic pain cycle.

-- Physical Therapy includes cardio exercise on high-speed treadmills, passive flexion, and swimming, etc.
+- Physical Therapy includes cardio exercise on high-speed treadmills, passive flexion, and swimming and is actually a form of manipulative therapy.

 - A soft tissue structure may need to be removed to give a horse the best chance of recovering soundness.
 The cutting of tendons (tenotomy) or ligaments (ligamentotomy) are examples of these operations (ligament desmotomy).